cloudmesh-community/sp20-516-233/chapter/hyperv.md

 To enable Hyper-V from Command Prompt, first start Command Prompt as Administrator.
 Remember to save any work as this will require a system reboot.
-On the command line, enter the following command:
+On the command line, enter the following command [@hyper-v-install]:

 ```bash
 $ DISM /Online /Enable-Feature /All /FeatureName:Microsoft-Hyper-V